neilstephen2001/LastfmToSpotify/README.md

 <img src="/screenshots/display-playlist.png" alt= “display-playlist” width="700">
 <br>

-## To-do:
+## Notes/to-do:
+- Currently only works if user is included as one of the app's developers on the Spotify Developer website
-- Need to work out how to handle input errors (e.g. if last.fm username does not exist or file uploaded is too big)
+- Need to work out how to handle input errors (e.g. if last.fm username does not exist)
+- Add option to choose theme of embedded playlist
+- Might add an option to upload a custom photo when creating the playlist